facebookresearch/StarSpace/README.md

 You need to install <a href=http://www.boost.org/>Boost</a> library and specify the path of boost library in makefile in order to run StarSpace.

-Optional: if one wishes to run the unit tests in src directory, <a href=https://github.com/google/googletest>google test</a> is required and its path needs to be specified in 'TEST_INCLUDES' in makefile.
+Optional: if one wishes to run the unit tests in src directory, <a href=https://github.com/google/googletest>google test</a> is required and its path needs to be specified in 'TEST_INCLUDES' in the makefile.

 # Building StarSpace